Game Rules

 • In last minute scenarios, and only when truly needed, teams may ask registered players from other teams in the league to temporarily substitute for them.
 We ask that teams refrain from this option unless all other efforts to recruit subs have been executed to no avail.

-• Schedule: Each team is scheduled to play at least 7 games, with the possibility of more if the team advances in the finals.
-Many teams will have a “bye week” – there are 9 teams in the league but only 8 teams play each week.
+• Schedule: Each team is scheduled to play at least 8 games, with the possibility of more if the team advances in the finals.
 Check the Schedule to see if/when your team is scheduled to play.

 Gear/Uniform